-The drug’s label said there were too few cases to know if Farxiga caused the bladder cancer.
+The drug’s label said that there were too few cases to know if Farxiga caused the bladder cancer.
 Researchers could not determine whether Farxiga had an effect on pre-existing bladder tumors.

-The FDA still said patients with active bladder cancer should not take Farxiga because the drug could make cancer worse.
+The FDA still said that patients with active bladder cancer should not take Farxiga because the drug could make cancer worse.
 Doctors should use caution when prescribing the drug to people who have had bladder cancer before.

 The FDA rejected Farxiga in 2012 because of cancer concerns and questions about how well the drug works.

 The agency later that year looked at additional data on the drug.
 FDA doctors and scientists expressed concerns about risks and benefits.
 They also had several unanswered questions.